« PhotoGraphism : Crossed Views »

 The scientific and technological achievements combined with a contemporary artistic approach allow PhotoGraphism to offer a renewed vision of the surrounding Nature.
 It thus asserts itself as a new figurative art at the frontiers of abstraction: the references and the recognizable disappear in favour of visible effects, geometric shapes, pure or abundant lines, unique or intertwined colours.

-The set of 25 graphic works designed to date was the subject of an opening and an exhibition, from May 17 to June 17, 2019, at the Galerie Dominique C. of the Château d'Auriac-sur-Vendinelle (Haute-Garonne).
+Some of these graphic works were the subject of an opening and an exhibition, from May 17 to June 17, 2019, at the Galerie Dominique C. of the Château d'Auriac-sur-Vendinelle (Haute-Garonne).
 The wonder and enthusiasm generated by the discovery of this new art offering a new perspective on the surrounding Nature, encouraged us to continue our creative process.
 In August 2019, our works were exhibited in the square courtyard of the Château des Ducs de Joyeuse in Couiza (Aude), as part of the Festival International du Film Insolite organised in Rennes-le-Château (Aude).
 In addition, the work entitled « Allée des poètes » was chosen by the organisers of the Salon de la Photo 2019 to illustrate the theme « Dualité(s) » (9).
-It is therefore exhibited from 7 to 11 November 2019 at Paris Porte de Versailles.
+It was therefore exhibited from 7 to 11 November 2019 at Paris Porte de Versailles.
 Other projects are gradually taking shape, other works are being designed...

 An exhibition catalogue has been designed for these events.
 The original photograph and the corresponding graphic work of art are shown opposite.
 Its title: « PhotoGraphism: a new artistic language » (10).
 A unique signature: The KMoon.

-(3) « In general, language can be defined as the ability to institute any object as a sign » (source CNTRL)
+(3) « In general, language can be defined as the ability to institute any object as a sign » (source Centre National de Ressources Textuelles et Lexicales)

 (4) A place - a light - a shooting angle.
-This is the philosophy that drives our work as photographers.
+This is the philosophy that drives Karine Gadré's photographic work.

-(5) The shooting equipment is essentially composed of SIGMA cameras whose FOVEON sensor and lenses offer resolution and color reproduction worthy of medium format cameras.
-Further details about the SIGMA dp Quattro serie.
+(5) The shooting equipment is essentially composed of SIGMA cameras whose FOVEON sensor and dedicated lenses offer a detail resolution and a color reproduction worthy of medium format cameras.

-(6) The desire to address our current knowledge of Nature from a graphic angle has led to this photographic work, which can be freely consulted within the PhotoExploration section.
+(6) The desire to address our current knowledge of Nature from a graphic angle has led Karine Gadré's photographic work, which can be freely consulted within the PhotoExploration section.

 (7) GREYC, Digital Science Research Laboratory